StartupersAcademy/website/_includes/content/home-intro.md

 # [Startupers](/)

-Do you have an amazing idea for build the next unicorn?
+Do you have an amazing idea building the next unicorn?

 Let us help you, we create amazing starters, tutorials and videos that let you have your MVP ready to go.